breatheco-de/prompt-engineering-exercise-course/exercises/02.1-importance-of-detailed-instructions/README.md

-# 02.1 Importance of Detailed Instructions 📝
+### 02.1 Importance of Detailed Instructions 📝

+Great!
+You have started interacting with the AI and understand how prompts work.
+Now, it's time to delve into the importance of providing detailed instructions in your prompts.

-Let's explore why providing detailed instructions in prompts is crucial for getting accurate and relevant outputs from the AI.
-By the end of this lesson, you'll understand how to refine and improve your initial prompts to get better results.
+Let's explore why providing detailed instructions in prompts is crucial for obtaining precise and relevant results from the AI.
+By the end of this lesson, you will understand how to refine and improve your initial prompts to get better results.

 ### Why Detailed Instructions Matter 🤔

 When you provide detailed instructions in your prompts, you help the AI understand exactly what you need.
-This leads to more accurate and relevant outputs.
-Let's look at an example to illustrate this:
+This leads to more precise and relevant results.
+Let's look at examples to illustrate this:

-**Bad Example:**
+**Bad Prompt**
 ```
 Write a story about entrepreneurship.
 ```

-**Good Example:**
+**Good Prompt**
 ```
 Write a 300-word story about a young entrepreneur who starts a tech company.
-The story should include challenges they face, how they overcome them, and the eventual success.
+The story should include the challenges he faces, how he overcomes them, and his eventual success.
 Focus on the character's growth and resilience.
+The tone should be inspiring and motivational.
+The main character should be a 32-year-old man named Alfonso.
 ```

 In the bad example, the prompt is too vague, leading to a generic and possibly irrelevant story.
 In the good example, the detailed instructions guide the AI to produce a more focused and useful story.